cellml/libcellml/docs/tutorials/quickstart/quickstart.rst

     from libcellml import Printer

-    # Create a Printer instance and pass the model into it
+    # Create a Printer instance and pass the model into it.
     printer = Printer()

-    # The output of the printModel function is a string representing the serialised model
+    # The output of the printModel function is a string representing the serialised model.
     serialised_model = printer.printModel(model)

-    # Check the printer for errors
+    # Check the printer for errors.
     for e in range(0, printer.errorCount()):
         print(printer.error(e).description())
         print(printer.error(e).referenceHeading())

-    # Write the string to a file
+    # Write the string to a file.
     write_file = open("my_printed_file.cellml", "w")
     write_file.write(serialised_model)
     write_file.close()